 Blueberry Bliss Bars

-I love this versatile recipe which I adapted from an original recipe at mynewroots.org.
-The nut and date base and silky cashew filling is ultra satisfying – like the best cheesecake ever – without all the dairy, wheat and refined sugar.
-Being nutrient dense and an excellent source of protein and healthy fats you can indulge and nourish at the same time.
-It’s a win-win!
+I love this versatile recipe which I adapted from an original recipe by my friend Sarah B at mynewroots.org.
+The nut and date base and silky cashew filling is ultra satisfying and much more nutrient dense than your typical cheesecake.

 Yield: